 Receiving AWA certification for her laying hens allows Jenny to communicate to customers that her hens are well-cared for.
 “I feel a real sense of accomplishment by gaining AWA certification for my laying hens.
 Being AWA certified lets anyone who sees my product know that my animals have a loyal caretaker who provides a natural environment for them and sees that they are healthy,” Jenny states.

 Jenny plans to expand her flock further in the coming years and hopes to introduce more species, in addition to plans for expansion of her farm garden.
-Grandioso Organics LLC is part of Los de Mora Coop and Jenny’s pasture-raised eggs are available at various retail locations in Mora, Las Vegas, and Taos.
+Grandioso Organics LLC is part of the Los de Mora Local Growers’ Cooperative, Inc., a producer-owned cooperative made up of 35 small family farms and ranches.
+Selling through a cooperative offers many advantages: By aggregating and coordinating supply, for example, Los de Mora Cooperative has been able to secure larger market opportunities for individual family farm members that would be impossible to achieve on their own, such as two egg accounts with local supermarkets in Mora, Las Vegas, and Taos.
 For more information, contact Jenny at email@example.com or (575) 387-6758.